 A typical scenario is when you are sailing with a good balance on the helm at a decent heeling angle.
 Then all of a sudden, the wind increases, and the boat starts to heel excessively.
 As a result, you get more weather helm as the boat tries harder to round up into the wind, and the wheel gets hard to control.

-The boat is now overpowered.
+The boat is now overpowered, and you are heeling too much.

 Luckily we have three easy ways to prevent the boat from heeling too much: